argoproj/argo-events/api/sensor.md

 <td>
 <em>(Optional)</em>
 <p>
-AtLeastOnce determines the trigger execution semantics Defaults to false.
-Trigger execution will use at-most-once semantics If set to true, Trigger execution will switch to at-least-once semantics
+AtLeastOnce determines the trigger execution semantics.
+Defaults to false.
+Trigger execution will use at-most-once semantics.
+If set to true, Trigger execution will switch to at-least-once semantics.
 </p>
 </td>
 </tr>